seq-lang/seq/CONTRIBUTING.md

 Thank you for considering contributing to Seq!
 This document contains some helpful information for getting started.
 The best place to ask questions or get feedback is [our Gitter chatroom](https://gitter.im/seq-lang/Seq).
 For a high-level outline of the features we aim to add in the future, check the [roadmap](https://github.com/seq-lang/seq/wiki/Roadmap).

-## An overview

-The [compiler internals documentation](https://seq-lang.org/internals.html) is probably a good starting point if you plan on modifying the compiler.
-If you have any specific questions, please don't hesitate to ask on Gitter.

 ## Development workflow

 All development is done on the [`develop`](https://github.com/seq-lang/seq/tree/develop) branch.
 Just before release, we bump the version number, merge into [`master`](https://github.com/seq-lang/seq/tree/master) and tag the build with a tag of the form `vX.Y.Z` where `X`, `Y` and `Z` are the [SemVer](https://semver.org) major, minor and patch numbers, respectively.
 Our Travis CI build script automatically builds and deploys tagged commits as a new GitHub release via our trusty [@SeqBot](https://github.com/seqbot).
 It also builds and deploys the documentation to our website.

 ## Coding standards

-- All C++ code should be formatted with [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) using the LLVM style guide.
+All C++ code should be formatted with [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) using the `.clang-format` file in the root of the repository.
-- All OCaml code should be formatted with [OCamlFormat](https://github.com/ocaml-ppx/ocamlformat) using the Jane Street style guide.

 ## Writing tests